yadavsunil09/social-meddia-app/README.md

 - Start the development server using 'yarn dev'
 # Credits

-WTalks is inspired by Facebook.
+This is inspired by Facebook.